DiamondLightSource/nexgen/docs/api.rst

 Metafile definition:

-.. automodule:: nexgen.tools.Metafile
+.. automodule:: nexgen.tools.metafile
     :members:
     :show-inheritance:

 When operating a Dectris detector, the goniometer and detector axes values are usually stored in the `config/` dataset.

-.. autofunction:: nexgen.tools.MetaReader.update_axes_from_meta
+.. autofunction:: nexgen.tools.meta_reader.update_axes_from_meta

 If there's a need to write a VDS dataset from data collected on a Dectris detector, it might be useful to first find out the data type using the information stored in the `meta` file.

-.. autofunction:: nexgen.tools.MetaReader.define_vds_data_type
+.. autofunction:: nexgen.tools.meta_reader.define_vds_data_type

 Reader for Singla detector master file